andrejonasson/andrejonasson.github.io/about.md

 permalink: /about/
 ---

-André Jonasson is a Machine Learning Specialist in the Ocado Technology 10X where he works on machine learning with applications in robotics.
-He previously worked on deep natural language processing.
+I work as a Machine Learning Specialist and a Team Lead in Ocado Technology 10X.
+I mainly work on machine learning with applications in robotics.
+At Ocado I also previously worked on deep natural language processing.